stcruy/public-contrib-hack/README.md

     `$ git init`
   - Make a textfile that defines what to draw on your chart,
     e.g. `pattern-duck.txt`.
-    It's a matrix where each character corresponds to the yellow/green intensity you want
+    It's a matrix where each character corresponds to the light/dark green intensity you
-    to add to a day's tile in the chart.
+    want to add to a day's tile in the chart.
 (We'll generate X commits for these days).
     The file should have 7 lines (one per weekday, with Sunday on line 1 as on GitHub),
     that should all have equal length.
 Just append spaces if needed.
     Use matrix values: